Whipped Shortbread Cookies

 • Cut cherries into small pieces and place one piece in the centre of each shaped cookie if using a shape with a centre.

-• Bake for 14-15 minutes in the upper part of the oven until bottoms are just beginning to have some colour.
+• Bake for 10-12 minutes in the middle or upper part of the oven until bottoms are just beginning to have some colour.
+Remove to rack to cool.

 Tried this recipe?Let us know how it was!